19. Women and World War II

 More than any war before, women were mobilized in the combat effort.
 One of the first ways they were used were as code breakers.
 Elizebeth Smith Friedman (1892–1980) cracked hundreds of ciphers during her career as America’s first female cryptanalyst.
 She was well known for her service in WWI and busting smugglers during Prohibition.
 Though she and her husband both worked as contractors in intelligence, she earned half her husband’s pay for the same work.
 After Pearl Harbor the Navy took over Friedman’s unit and demoted her.

-Lucky for all of us, the sexism and setbacks did not stop Friedman.
+Friedman did not let the sexism and setbacks stop her.
 She and her team used analog methods (that means pen and paper) to break three separate Enigma machine codes.
 One year after Pearl Harbor, her team had cracked every one of the Nazi’s new codes.
 In March of 1942, she made an amazing discovery.
 She decoded messages that indicated the Nazis had located the Queen Mary carrying 8,000 soldiers off the coast of Brazil, and they were preparing to sink it.
 Friedman’s decoding success allowed the Queen Mary to evade German submarines and sail to safety.

 Besides Friedman, 10,000 American women codebreakers managed the conveyor belt of wartime communications and intercepts from the Axis Powers.
 They were pulled from schools as teachers, found in colleges as math majors, or discovered through newspaper advertisements for crossword puzzles.
-It was like Charlie and the Chocolate Factory for codebreaking!
 Their work was instrumental in winning key naval battles and gunning down the plane of Isoroku Yamamoto, the architect of Pearl Harbor.
-They embodied patriotism and hard attitudes.
+They embodied patriotism and determination.

 Historian Liza Mundy claims, "The recruitment of these American women—and the fact that women were behind some of the most significant individual code-breaking triumphs of the war—was one of the best-kept secrets of the conflict.”

-Lucky for all of us, the sexism and setbacks did not stop Friedman.
+Friedman did not let the sexism and setbacks stop her.
 She and her team used analog methods (that means pen and paper) to break three separate Enigma machine codes.
 One year after Pearl Harbor, her team had cracked every one of the Nazi’s new codes.
 In March of 1942, she made an amazing discovery.
 She decoded messages that indicated the Nazis had located the Queen Mary carrying 8,000 soldiers off the coast of Brazil, and they were preparing to sink it.
 Friedman’s decoding success allowed the Queen Mary to evade German submarines and sail to safety.

 Besides Friedman, 10,000 American women codebreakers managed the conveyor belt of wartime communications and intercepts from the Axis Powers.
 They were pulled from schools as teachers, found in colleges as math majors, or discovered through newspaper advertisements for crossword puzzles.
-It was like Charlie and the Chocolate Factory for codebreaking!
 Their work was instrumental in winning key naval battles and gunning down the plane of Isoroku Yamamoto, the architect of Pearl Harbor.
-They embodied patriotism and hard attitudes.
+They embodied patriotism and determination.

 Historian Liza Mundy claims, "The recruitment of these American women—and the fact that women were behind some of the most significant individual code-breaking triumphs of the war—was one of the best-kept secrets of the conflict.”